 Due to the short-term nature of our financial assets and liabilities, we consider their carrying amounts to approximate fair value.

 Recent accounting pronouncements

 The Company continually assesses any new accounting pronouncements to determine their applicability to the Company.
-Where it is determined that a new accounting pronouncement affects the Companys financial reporting, the Company undertakes a study to determine the consequence of the change to its financial statements and assures that there are proper controls in place to ascertain that the Companys financials properly reflect the change.
+Where it is determined that a new accounting pronouncement affects our financial reporting, we undertake a study to determine the consequence of the change to its financial statements and assures that there are proper controls in place to ascertain that our financials properly reflect the change.